 Bees store the honey above the brood chamber in a conical shape - it's warmer above the centre of the brood-nest.
 Adding an empty super under a partially filled one will, perhaps, give bees the feeling of more space and will make them feel less congested.
 However at some time you’ll want to take off a capped super so it can be put on top of unsealed ones during an inspection and with a clearer board the bees can easily move down to the super below.

 To remove full supers: As honey comes in, I place empty supers on top of what's there.
-Once I need to extract, I remove the full supers - usually at the bottom of the stack, replace the part-filled ones; add a clearer board and place the full supers on top of that with a crown board and roof above.
-Once the clearer board has worked - say 24 hours, then the full supers can simply be lifted off without further manipulation.
+Once I need to extract, I remove the full supers from the bottom of the stack, replace the part-filled ones; add a clearer board and place the full supers on top of that with a crown board and roof above.
+Once the clearer board has worked - say 24 hours, then the full supers can simply be lifted off without further manipulation; with luck there won't be many bees remaining in there!
 The picture on the left illustrates this as you will see two supers over a clearer board with 6 further supers underneath.
 Below that is a queen excluder and three brood boxes.
 The upturned beer crate was to stand on!